What do Indian Meal Moths look like?

-- Inspect food packaging for holes or rips before purchasing them from grocery stores and bringing them into your home.
+Inspect food packaging for holes or rips before purchasing them from grocery stores and bringing them into your home.

-- Regularly clean out your pantry area and throw out older or expired items.
+Regularly clean out your pantry area and throw out older or expired items.

 Make sure that all screens in windows are intact, and that any gaps found around exterior windows or doors are caulked or sealed.